csgohacks/master-guide/private-cheats/introduction.md

 # Introduction

-While there are public cheats available for general users to choose, but there are also some cheats decided to go private forvarious reasons.
+While there are public cheats available for general users to choose, but there are also some cheats decided to go private for various reasons.

 ## Advantages of staying private